Amiir25/Maze-3D_SDL2/README.md

 🎮 Maze 3D Game

 ## Introduction
-Welcome to **3D Maze Game**, a first-person maze exploration game built using **C, SDL2, and Raycasting**.
+Welcome to **Maze 3D Game**, a first-person maze exploration game built using **C, SDL2, and Raycasting**.
 Navigate through a labyrinth and find the exit!

 This project was developed as part of my Software Engineering Portfolio Project.
 It showcases fundamental raycasting techniques, player movement mechanics, and 2D-to-3D rendering using SDL2.